elucian/bee/syntax/control.md

 ## Cycle loop

-Bee can execute a block of code multiple times: { cycle , redo, stop }
+Bee can execute a block of code multiple times: { cycle , loop, stop }

 ```
 new a := 10;